 Newly Proposed or Proposed Revisions to UCR Policies

-There are currently no newly proposed UCR policies or proposed revisions to UCR policies posted here for 30-day notice and comment period.
+There is currently the following newly proposed UCR policy posted here for 30-day notice and comment period:

 New and Recently Updated Presidential (UC) Policies